 3. The Drawbacks of Nuclear Fission and the Challenges in Developing and Implementing Nuclear Fusion

 Nuclear fission remains the most economical way of generating electricity through nuclear power.
 Remember that uranium, as well as other heavy metals such as thorium and plutonium are the primary source materials for producing nuclear fuel for fission-based nuclear reactors.
-However, fission reactors have drawbacks to include concerns over radiation contamination due to meltdowns, safety issues involved in the handling of radioactive waste, and the decommissioning of the entire and relevant nuclear facilities, as well as security concerns due to the possible shortage and price shock involving the supply of nuclear fuels.
+However, another disadvantage of nuclear power comes from the drawbacks of fission reactors.
+These include concerns over radiation contamination due to meltdowns, safety issues involved in the handling of radioactive waste, and the decommissioning of the entire and relevant nuclear facilities, as well as security concerns due to the possible shortage and price shock involving the supply of nuclear fuels.

 The proposed alternative to nuclear fission is nuclear fusion.
 It provides several theoretical advantages to include the use of a relatively more abundant sources of nuclear fuel, particularly hydrogen and its deuterium and tritium isotopes.
 In addition, fusion produces byproducts that do not carry the same level of health and environmental risks associated with the highly radioactive byproducts of nuclear fission.
 Meltdowns and runaway reactions are also unlikely because nuclear fusion is not self-sustaining.
 A fusion reactor has an easier risk management approach because it does not produce a chain reaction unlike nuclear fission.